arvola/woodwork/content/post/old/stool/index.md

     caption="Figure 1.
 Finished foot stool.">}}

-After I finished the workbench, I made my first major purchase for woodworking in the form of a stack giant pieces of cherry lumber, and a few pieces of walnut.
+After I finished the workbench, I made my first major purchase for woodworking in the form of a stack of 10 foot long cherry lumber, and a few pieces of walnut.

 The walnut was 6/4 (ie. 1.5 inches, or 35 mm), a perfect thickness for